SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ✅ The approvers hold each other accountable

-A company-wide email is an example of a task that might require 2 approvals because it is very disruptive to other personnel.
+A purchase for $500-$5,000 is an example of a task that might require 2 approvals because it is relatively expensive.

-#### 3+ Approvals or leave with the "original approver"
+##### Number of Approvals: 3+ or stick with the "original approver"
 When approval is critical to the business, it is worth considering if it should be approved by a "council" of people or by the "original approver".
 These are tasks where a mistake could be catastrophic for the business.
 For example, opening a new office might require 3 approvals because it is costly and risky.